tverg419/python_algorithms/README.md

 -  Don't reassign the profit value everytime because it slows down the algorithm.
 Add a conditional so that it only updates the value when that conditional is met

 ---

+### January 7th, 2021

+**Problem:** #191 Number of 1 Bits
+**Category:** Binary

+**Solution**
+- Use a while loop to see if integer can be shifted (divide by 2)
+    - Use AND operator to check if current n & 1 equates to 1, increment the output
+- Loop exits early so you have to do one more operation to check the last bit
+- return the output

+**Notes**
+- **Hamming weight** the number of symbols in a given string that are non-zero symbols
+- We should be able to limit the number of times we have to bit shift based on the number itself.
+    - Ex.
+16 > 11 => only have to check the last 4 bits

+---